What Is the California Earthquake Authority?

 5. Treating Earthquake as a "Next Year" Decision and Binding After a Swarm

-CEA and most admitted carriers impose underwriting moratoria after seismic events — no new policies, no coverage increases, no endorsements for 30–90 days following a swarm or damaging quake.
+CEA and most admitted carriers impose underwriting moratoria after seismic events.
+No new policies, no coverage increases, no endorsements for 30–90 days following a swarm or damaging quake.
 In 2024, after a M5.1 swarm near San Clemente, CEA stopped writing new policies in Orange County for 60 days.
-If you wait until the ground is shaking to buy coverage, you are too late.
+If you wait until the ground is shaking to buy coverage, you're too late.

 Buy or Skip?
 The Decision Matrix